SouthbankSoftware/provendb-docker-compose/README.md

 - `docker`
 - `docker-compose`

+Make sure you can log into github container registry:

+`docker login ghcr.io -u YOUR_USERNAME`
 ## Quick Start Guide

 Either watch the video below, or follow the written steps to get started with ProvenDB as a standalone container.